Russian-Doom/russian-doom/COMPILING.md

 By default, it is `/usr/local` and you probably want to change it to `/usr`.
 You can then use `cmake --install build --prefix <path>` command to collect all distribution files in the `<path>` location to prepare them for packaging.

-If you want to overwrite the package version, set `RD_BUILD_VERSION_OVERWRITE` cmake variable.